 Hiring is a massively complex process.
 As a small business owner, you have to worry about not just the logistics of scanning through hundreds or thousands of resumes, but also that you comply with all relevant rules and regulations.

-Typically, it takes businesses 42 days and more than $4,000 to fill a new position.
-If you need an employee with a highly specific set of skills, the process can be even more expensive and time-consuming.
+The average cost to hire a new employee is over $4600 across all business sizes.
+If you need an employee with a highly specific set of skills, the hiring process can be even more expensive and time-consuming.

 To manage this, your best bet is to lean into the difficulties of the hiring process.
 Rushing through candidates may fill a position quicker, but it also increases the chance your new hire isn’t a great fit.
 If you find that your employee turnover rates are high — or that new hires are much less productive than older ones, even with training and adjustment to the role — that may be a sign you need to slow down the hiring process.